The algebra of semi-flows: a tale of two topologies: Closure algebra discretizations for parabolic flows

-The above theorem shows that sets that are closed in both discrete topologies are closed attracting blocks and therefore $\le \vee\le^+ = \le^\dagger$ defines a Morse pre-order for parabolic flows with skeleton $y$ and which is an antagonistic coarsening of discretizations for both $\scrT$ and $\underline\scrT^0$, cf.\ Sect.\ \ref{bi-top}.
+The above theorem shows that sets that are closed in both discrete topologies are closed attracting blocks and therefore $\le \vee\le^+ = \le^\dagger$ defines a Morse pre-order for parabolic flows with skeleton $y$ and which is an antagonistic coarsening of discretizations for both $\scrT$ and $\scrTbf$, cf.\ Sect.\ \ref{bi-top}, i.e. take $\le^\dagger$ and $\ge^\dagger$ respectively.

-\begin{remark} If $\cU\subset \cX$ is a closed, backward invariant set for $\cR$, i.e. $\cl~\cU=\cU$ and $\cl^-\cU=\cU$.
-Then, $\der^- \cU \subset \Int \cU$.
+\begin{remark} If $\cU\subset \cX$ is a closed, backward invariant set for $\cR$, i.e. $\ccl~\cU=\cU$ and $\ccl^-\cU=\cU$.
+Then, $\derr^- \cU \subset \cInt \cU$.
 The arguments in the proof of Lemma \ref{closappr3} remain unchanged if we replace $\cR$ with $\cR^{-1}$.
 For the latter we use the first part of the inequality in \eqref{Laps}.
 This proves the same statement for closed, backward invariant sets. \end{remark}